obsidian-tasks-group/obsidian-tasks/docs/Scripting/Custom Grouping.md

   - `group by function 6 * 7`
   - `group by function undefined`
 - See [[Expressions]] for more examples to try out.
+- You can use:
   - A task, whose data you can access via all the [[Task Properties]].
+  - Some information about the file containing the query, which you can access via all the [[Query Properties]].
 - The generated text is rendered by Obsidian, so you can insert markdown characters to add formatting to your headings.

 ## Troubleshooting